temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::tip

-It's a good practice to send a single, data class object into a Workflow as its input, rather than multiple, separate input variables.
+It's a good practice to send a single data class object into a Workflow as its input, rather than multiple, separate input variables.
 As your Workflows evolve, you may need to add additional inputs, and using a single argument will make it easier for you to change long-running Workflows in the future.

 :::